Home > Can You Get Travel Insurance with Pre-Existing Conditions?

 If other emergencies occur, such as unforeseen illnesses, accidents, and injuries, contact your insurer immediately.

 It’s important to always read the specific terms and conditions before purchasing a policy, so you know exactly what is covered and what isn’t.
-For example, there may be exclusions that aren’t pre-existing conditions.
+For instance, there may be exclusions that aren’t pre-existing conditions.

 It’s essential to understand that when you purchase travel insurance, you will not be asked about pre-existing conditions, but that doesn’t mean you are covered for them.